INFRASTRUCTURE AND OPERATIONS

-Virginia’s Office of Emergency Medical Services focuses on the areas of standards, education, systems, workforce, and trauma & critical care for incident response.
+The Virginia Department of Health’s Office of Emergency Medical Services focuses on the areas of standards, education, systems, workforce, and trauma & critical care for incident response.

 Virignia’s Department of Fire Programs financial assistance, research and development with operational support and technical assistance to local agencies and communities for fire department’s responses to incidents.

 Connected and Automated Vehicles

 Connected and automated vehicle (CAV) technologies and solutions are expected to bring transformative change to the safety and efficiency of surface transportation.
 The Virginia DOT, with stakeholders at DMV and other agencies, are leading the way forward on deployment with private partners.
 Learn more information about Virginia’s CAV program and national efforts to implement the future of transportation.

 An interesting TED presentation on the future of CAV called The Automated-Vehicle (R)evolution gives perspectives on the next steps into the future.